Ireland's housing crisis: what the 2026 rental reforms change

 What actually changed on 1 March

 It was against this backdrop that the Residential Tenancies (Miscellaneous Provisions) Act 2026 was signed into law on 24 February.
-It is the most significant rental reform in years — but it arrives after more than a decade of governments watching rents double while supply collapsed.
+It is the most significant rental reform in years, arriving after more than a decade in which rents doubled while rental supply fell.

 Here is what it does: